msxuc/EASIER/docs/autodiff.md

     For EASIER:

+    1. Sparsity of Jacobian matrix in EASIER is relatively determinable.

-    1. Track the connectivity between input scalars through all intermediate results in the target `easier.Module`, so that each element in the intermediate tensor carries a union of IDs of connected input scalars
+        We track the connectivity between input scalars through all intermediate results in the target `easier.Module`, so that each element in the intermediate tensor carries a union of IDs of connected input scalars